krishaamer/green-filter-research/research/literature/design.md

 -   Common UI parts.
 Feed.
 Stories.
 By using common UI parts from social media users have an easier time to accept the innovative parts. add Viz charts.
 Avatars are increasingly common and new generations are used to talking to computers.

--   Karina from Korea (aespa (2020)).
+-   aespa (2020): Karina from Korea.
 It makes sense your sustainability assistant would talk to you.
 Studies show gen N is speaking to computers all the time.
 Interacting with the user is on the rise.
 For example, Chime makes tipping suggestions on the place of purchase.

 ### Carbon Labelling {#carbon-labelling}